Scan Science and Technology

 The Experts below are selected from a list of 2976 Experts worldwide ranked by ideXlab platform

-Anthony W De Tomaso – 1st expert on this subject based on the ideXlab platform
+Anthony W De Tomaso – One of the best experts on this subject based on the ideXlab platform.

 Balancing selection on Allorecognition genes in the colonial ascidian Botryllus schlosseri.Developmental and Comparative Immunology, 2016Co-Authors: Marie L. Nydam, Emily E. Stephenson, Claire E. Waldman, Anthony W De TomasoAbstract:

 Abstract Allorecognition is the capability of an organism to recognize its own or related tissues.
 The colonial ascidian Botryllus schlosseri , which comprises five genetically distinct and divergent species (Clades A-E), contains two adjacent genes that control Allorecognition: fuhc sec and fuhc tm .
 These genes have been characterized extensively in Clade A and are highly polymorphic.
 Using alleles from 10 populations across the range of Clade A, we investigated the type and strength of selection maintaining this variation.
 Both fuhc genes exhibit higher within-population variation and lower population differentiation measures (F ST ) than neutral loci.
 The fuhc genes contain a substantial number of codons with >95% posterior probability of d N /d S > 1. fuhc sec and fuhc tm also have polymorphisms shared between Clade A and Clade E that were present prior to speciation (trans-species polymorphisms).
 These results provide robust evidence that the fuhc genes are evolving under balancing selection.

 Molecular evolution and in vitro characterization of Botryllus histocompatibility factor